-There seems to be a lot of false information floating around the internet in regards to learning to play left handed guitar.
-This article will hopefully serve to clear up some of these misconceptions which seem to unfortunately crop up on a daily basis.
+Is it harder to learn guitar left handed?
+Well, no… There seems to be a lot of false information floating around the internet in regards to learning to play left handed guitar.
+This article will hopefully serve to clear up some of these misconceptions which unfortunately seem to be fairly widespread.

-One situation I find utterly pathetic is when potential left-handed guitar players give up on learning guitar BEFORE THEY EVEN START!
-It is an issue which crops up all too often around the net on Twitter, Forums, Facebook etc. It goes something along the lines of…
+One situation I find absolutely pathetic is when potential left-handed guitar players give up on learning guitar BEFORE THEY EVEN START!
+It’s an issue which crops up all too often around the net on Twitter, Forums, Facebook etc. It goes something along the lines of…

-“I really want to learn to play guitar but I can’t because i’m left-handed :’( “
+“I really want to learn to play guitar but I can’t because i’m a lefty :’( “

 “I really want to learn to play guitar but it would be too hard to find a left handed guitar teacher “

 Every day on Twitter I see several users tweeting about how hard they are finding it to play guitar and the only excuse they have is “because I’m a lefty”.
-Listen up halfwits – the reason you are finding guitar hard is because at the start GUITAR IS HARD.
-Apparently these people expect that they should be mastering Racer X songs after a week.
-Learning guitar is not the same as learning to ride a bicycle, it takes dedication to become proficient at.
+Listen up halfwits – the reason you are finding guitar hard is because at the beginning, GUITAR IS HARD.
+Apparently these people expect that they should be mastering sweep picking monster licks after a week.
+Learning guitar is not the same as learning to ride a bicycle, it takes time and dedication to become proficient at.

 So let’s clear this up.
-What are the REAL differences when learning guitar left-handed?
+What are the REAL differences when learning guitar as a southpaw player?

 Chord Diagrams for Left Handed Guitar Players

-Most chord diagrams you will find will be setup for right handed players, which means that to play them on your left-handed guitar you must mirror what you see.
-This generally requires a tiny portion of your brain in order to flip the diagrams in your head.
+Most chord diagrams you find will be arranged for right handed players, which means that to play them on your left handed guitar you must mirror what you see.
+This generally requires a tiny portion of intelligence in order to flip the diagrams in your head.
 This is the smallest of inconveniences as let’s face it, chord diagrams are something you might use early on in your playing career and then probably never bother with again.
 As an alternative you can learn the chord shapes through tab, the only difference being that tabs won’t tell you which fingers to place where.
 But this isn’t exactly rocket science either is it?

-If you ARE having a little trouble with chord diagrams try out our free left-handed chord diagrams to get you started.
-There is also plenty of software/apps which will provide a left handed mode for chord diagrams.
+If you ARE having a little trouble getting started with chord diagrams try out our free left handed chord diagrams to get you started.
+There is also plenty of software/apps which will provide a southpaw mode for chord diagrams.
 It’s not something to lose sleep over however.

 Nothing to see here folks, move along, move along.
-Even though apparently thousands of geniuses on the net think so, there are no differences at all..next question.
+Even though apparently thousands of geniuses on the net think otherwise, there are no differences at all..next question.

 Left Hand is Right Hand

 Another tiny difference is that in instructional material where the writer/speaker refers to his right hand, this will actually be the left hand for us lefties.
-Most of the time hands will be referred to as ‘picking hand’ and ‘fret hand’ so this shouldn’t be a problem.
-But on the occasions that they are referred to as right and left, you just need to remember to think the opposite.
+Most of the time hands will be simply referred to as ‘picking hand’ and ‘fretting hand’ so this shouldn’t be a problem.
+But on the occasions that they are referred to as right and left, you’ll just need to remember to think the opposite.

 And that is it guys.
 The only significant difference is chord diagrams and to be honest if you can’t figure those out maybe you should go back to Guitar Hero.

-Guitar is easy to pick up but tricky to master, please do not dump your frustrations on the fact that you are left handed.
+TLDR: Guitar is easy to pick up but tricky to master, please do not dump your frustrations on the fact that you are a southpaw.
 Man-up and get the job done…lefty style.